 U.S. SENATOR TINA SMITH

 RACE SUMMARY: Appointed by MN Governor Mark Dayton, to fill the seat vacated by former-Senator Al Franken, who stepped down in 2017.
 The former MN Lt.
-Governor will fill out the remainder of the term and seek re-election to this seat in November of 2018.
+Governor will fill out the remainder of the term and south reelection to this seat in November of 2018.
+She defeated former White House ethics Richard Painter in the primary and went on to retain her seat with 53% of the vote.

 EDUCATION: Stanford University (B.A.); Dartmouth College (M.B.A.)